 Masters Degree in GeoThermics/GeoEnergy

-The introductory event for the Master GeoThermie/ GeoEnergie will take place on the 14th of October 2022 at 11 am in the lecture hall of Geology
+The introductory event for the Master GeoThermie/ GeoEnergie will take place in the beginning of october in the lecture hall of Geology.

 The Masters Degree in GeoThermics/GeoEnergy is a Joint Degree Programme with TU Munich.